WHATS HOT

 Some mothers who are breast-feeding will quit earlier than they need to because they think they don’t have enough breast milk.
 However, there are some which may make you question whether your baby is getting enough milk or not.
 If your baby seems unsettled or hungry after feeding, or if he/she needs to feed frequently with short breaks in between feedings, you might assume that he/she is not getting enough milk – which is not always the case.

 There are two main signals that will tell you if your baby isn’t getting enough milk.
-If you notice that your baby’s gain is either extremely slow or below average, or they are passing small amounts of concentrated urine, then they are not getting enough milk.
-All babies will lose some weight within the first day or two after they are born.
+If you notice that your baby’s weight gain is either extremely slow or below average, or they are passing small amounts of concentrated urine, then they are not getting enough milk.
+All will lose some weight within the first or two after they are born.
 This is because babies are born with stores of fluids and fat, which them to survive in the early days.

-If you think that your baby might not be getting enough milk, then it is important to speak to a healthcare professional, so they can give you some on how to your milk supply.
+If you think that your baby might not be getting enough milk, then it is important to speak to a healthcare professional, so they can give you some advice on how to your milk supply.

 If you’re finding it difficult to breastfeed, here are a few ways you can work on increasing your milk supply: